nus-cs2103-AY2425S1/ip/docs/README.md

 format: `bye`

-Exits the program and saves the current list of items
+Exits the program and saves the current list of items, so you items are saved the next time you log in!